Kenny Mixtur

-Kenny Mixtur (born 9 October 2003) is a Guadeloupean association footballer who currently plays for Villefranche and the Guadeloupe national team.
+Kenny Mixtur (born 9 October 2003) is a Guadeloupean association footballer who plays for club Südtirol and the Guadeloupe national team.

 Club career

 As a youth, Mixtur played for Juventus Sainte-Anne in the local Guadeloupe Division of Honour.
 In 2019, he joined the academy of Le Havre AC in Metropolitan France.
 He remained with the team through the 2022–23 season in which he scored eleven goals in twenty-two appearances for the club's reserve side in the Championnat National 3.
 In June 2023, Mixtur joined FC Progrès Niederkorn in Luxembourg's National Division.

 Mixtur returned to France in February 2025, joining FC Villefranche Beaujolais of the Championnat National.

 International career

 As a youth, Mixture was one of five under-15 youth players selected to travel to France to compete in the Interleagues as a member of the Antilles-Guyana team.
 He then represented Guadeloupe at the under-17 level, including in 2019 CONCACAF U-17 Championship qualifying.
 With four goals, he was the nation's top scorer as it qualified for the final tournament and knockout stages for the first time by winning Group C.

 Mixtur made his senior international debut on 15 November 2024 in a 2024–25 CONCACAF Nations League Play-in match against the Cayman Islands.
 He went on to score his first goal for Guadeloupe in the same match, an eventual 6–0 victory.